rotheconrad/F100_Prok_Recombination/README.md

 	1. recombinant distribution plot
 	1. recombinant annotations plot
 	1. RBM sequence identity vs. genome position plot

+The tsv file contians the file columns and data:
+	- Genome: A or B as input by the user
+	- Gene: Sequence identifier contains the genome_identifier_contigNumberFromAssembly_geneNumberOnContig.
+	- PanCat:  column indicates the pangenome class assigned to the gene.
+	- pID: Nucleotide sequence identity of pairwise gene alignment of the RBM.
+	- REC: Assigned a 0 or 1.
+1 indicates the gene sequence has ≥ REC% identity with its corresponding RBM in the other genome and thus a candidate for recent homologous recombination.
+A 0 indicates the gene does not.
+The REC threshold is controlled by the -rec parameter (default 99.8) and sets the threshold for an RBM to be considered recombinant or not.
+It affects the results of the gene annotations plot and chi-square hypothesis tests and it affects the recombinant positions plot and Poisson and Geometric distribution tests.
+	- Recombinant: Recombinant or Non-Recombinant classification based on "REC"
+	- Start: Start of gene in genome coordinates
+	- Stop: End of gene in genome coordinates
+	- Strand: 1 for positive or sense and -1 for negative or anti-sense strand of predicted CDS.
+	- COG Category: Higher level COG category assignement based on COG.
+	- COG: Single letter COG assignment.
+	- Gene Annotation: Short gene name of the assigned gene annotation
+	- Annotation Description: Long form gene name or description of the assigned gene annotation
+	- Mismatch: Number of mismatches in the blast alignment for RBMs.
+	- Width: Gene length.
+Distance between stop and start.

 ```bash
 # for script info/option